top of page

 ACCESSIBILITY

-Telesupport is accessible and overcomes barriers that may preclude individuals from seeking support.
+Telesupport is accessible and overcomes barriers that may prevent individuals from seeking support.
 For example, individuals living in rural or remote areas where there is no transit or support services can benefit from the accessibility of Telesupport.

 CONVENIENCE